kiwuz/GIGACHADS_gamejam2022/README.md

 GIGACZADS is a game made during GRYF GAME JAM 2022 in something about 30 hours.

 The game is about going through several escape rooms.
 All rooms and puzzles reflect diffrent times.
-There is a room referring to very distant times, Roman Times, World War and distant future ( sci fi room).
+There is a room referring to distant times, Roman Times, World War and distant future ( sci fi room).

 ### GAME DESCRIPTION